 It surprises me that the immigration issues crossing over into the divorce context in Marriage of Kumar (2017) had never before been addressed in the appellate courts of the State of California.
 One would think these issues surface frequently due to the large immigrant population here.

-The parties, were both born in Fiji.
-In September 2012, they agreed to an arranged marriage there.
-At some point, Vikash had become a US citizen and Ashlyne was a still citizen of Fiji.
-On Ashlyn’s behalf, Vikash filed a U.S. Citizenship and Immigration Services (USCIS) Petition for Alien Relative (USCIS Form I-130), the application required for Ashlyn’s family-based permanent residency (otherwise known as a Green Card).
+The parties, Vikash and Ashlyne, were each born in Fiji, although Vikash lived in the California and Ashlyne lived in Fiji.
+At some point, which was unclear in the appellate opinion, Vikash became a US citizen while Ashlyne was a still citizen of Fiji.
+In September 2012, the parties agreed to an arranged marriage in Fiji.
+On Ashlyne’s behalf, Vikash filed a U.S. Citizenship and Immigration Services (USCIS) Petition for Alien Relative (USCIS Form I-130), the application required for Ashlyn’s family-based permanent residency (otherwise known as a Green Card).
 The Petition for Alien Relative was granted in December 2012.

 Vikash also completed and signed the Affidavit of Support by which he agreed to provide necessary support to maintain Ashlyne at an income level of at least 125 percent of the Federal Poverty Guideline for her household size.
 Form I-864 expressly states that if the signer, in this case Vikash, failed to provide support at that income level, then after becoming a permanent resident, the sponsored immigrant, in this case Ashlyne, could sue him for support.

 In July 2013, Ashlyne relocated to the US and specifically to Daly City, California to live with Vikash.
-Vikash began abusing her.
-At some point early in the marriage, he told Ashlyne he wanted her to go back to Fiji.
+According to Ashlyne, Vikash began abusing her almost immediately.
+At some point early in the marriage, Vikash told Ashlyne he wanted her to go back to Fiji.
 Then, Vikash and his family tricked Ashlyne into flying with him to Fiji where he left her.
 Ashlyne found that her permanent residency stamp had been torn out of her passport, which prevented her from easily returning to the United States.
 She applied for temporary travel papers through the U.S. Embassy and returned to the United States in late December 2013.

 In January 2014, Vikash petitioned the family court for an annulment of their marriage or, if that were not possible, for a divorce.
 In March, Ashlyne filed her response to the petition.
 She asked that the request for an annulment be denied and that the family court grant the divorce.
 She did not ask the family court to enforce the Affidavit of Support signed by Vikash.